 Restoration of Dry Martini

-bead of sweat would form on his forehead, as his blood pressure would hit all time highs.
-His knees still ached from the brutal pounding and his right elbow was turning black and blue, pains he knew all too well and
+sweat would form on his forehead, as his blood pressure would hit all time highs.
+His knees still ached from the brutal pounding and his right elbow was turning black and blue, pains he knew all too well and lived

 boat was still in good shape, it just needed fuel; but he needed more than fuel, he needed to win.
 While racing in Key West, he endured one of the most grueling events he'd ever entered, and lost.
 The loss was